mkst/maspsx/README.md

   - [open-ribbon](https://github.com/open-ribbon/open-ribbon)
   - [Evo's Space Adventures](https://github.com/mkst/esa)

 ## Bugs

 This project is a work-in-progress.
-If you encounter scenarios where `maspsx` output differs from the original PSYQ toolchain please create a [GitHub Issue](https://github.com/mkst/maspsx/issues/new) - ideall with a link to a [decomp.me](https://decomp.me/) scratch that demonstrates the problem.
+If you encounter scenarios where `maspsx` output differs from the original PSYQ toolchain please create a [GitHub Issue](https://github.com/mkst/maspsx/issues/new) - ideally with a link to a [decomp.me](https://decomp.me/) scratch that demonstrates the problem.